andrewhathaway/Winterfell/README.md

 #### Question Sets

 Questions Sets are groups of questions.
-Here is where you define questions with their validations, types, conditions etc. ConditionalQuestions are recursive and will work as expected.
+Here is where you define questions with their validations, types, conditions etc. `conditionalQuestions` are recursive and will work as expected.

 The questionSet below has an initial radio button with `yes` and `no` options.
 When you select `yes`, a question asking for the users email address will render.